jamesrwoodruff/SpringBatchPrototypes/SpringBatchPrototype01/README.md

 ## Configuration

-I opted to use Java configuration (often referred to as **JavaConfig** in Spring terminology), my preference over XML configuration.
+I opted for Java configuration (often referred to as **JavaConfig** in Spring terminology) over XML configuration.
 I spread the configuration in this project across 3 classes:

 * ApplicationConfiguration
 * BatchConfiguration